alex-martineau/Cloud_BigData_Env_Process/README.md

 # Perform Processing in a Big Data Environment on the Cloud

-This repository contains deliverables created as part of Project 9 of the Data Scientist course offered by OpenClassrooms.
+This repository contains deliverables created as part of Project 9 of the Data Scientist course offered by OpenClassrooms & CentraleSupélec.

 ⚠️ **Important**: This repository reflects personal work carried out by the author as part of a training course.
-It is in no way affiliated with, endorsed, or officially published by OpenClassrooms.
+It is in no way affiliated with, endorsed, or officially published by OpenClassrooms or CentraleSupélec.

 ## 📂 Content